SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSErpSyncAgent/ForceSyncAll.md

 so.topic: reference
 ---

+# NSPluginResponse ForceSyncAll()

 Sync all active connections even when automatic sync is off

 **Returns:** NSPluginResponse